One Year Later

-My colostomy reversal procedure was exactly one year to the day that I had surgery for a temporary colostomy.
-When I had the ostomy, my doctor had advised that I’d have to wait a year for my stoma reconnect because my colon needed ample time to regenerate and heal completely.
-It was a process he always applied and because I had explicit trust in him, I was okay with his advice.
+My colostomy reversal procedure was exactly one year from the day that I had surgery for a temporary colostomy.
+When I had the ostomy, my doctor had advised that I’d have to wait a year for my stoma to reconnect because my colon needed ample time to regenerate and heal completely.
+It was a process he always applied, and because I had explicit trust in him, I was okay with his advice.
 He doesn’t like to rush it.

 And so, it was.
 Twelve months later, I had my temporary colostomy reversed; a colostomy take-down.
 With this reversal, my stoma was no longer necessary.
 It was pushed back in to reconnect it to my digestive tract and then was sealed up.

 Not all colostomies can be reversed.
 The procedure to reverse your stoma is usually less demanding than the original stoma surgery, depending on whether you have any other medical complications or not.
 But your bowel and anal muscles must be working well for a successful reversal.

 Additionally, the body must be well healed to undergo another operation.
 Your surgeon will not carry out a stoma reversal unless you are in good health and not until you have fully recovered from the effects of the colostomy operation.

 When a colostomy is reversible, the reasons could be that:

 - Trauma and its subsequent damage to the abdomen and the colon are not critical.